RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 For a degree apprenticeship, you’ll need to be at least 18 years old and have the following:

-Remember, requirements can vary between employers and programmes, so always check the job description for the apprenticeships you're interested in.
+Remember, requirements will vary between employers and programmes, so always check the job description for the apprenticeships you're interested in.

 Having the entry requirements is great, but skills are what will make your applications shine.
 Soft skills are everything, and you have lots of them.
 Here are some of the skills employers want to see in their candidates: